bids-standard/bep001/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 #### Supported modalities, quantitative maps and grouped scan collections

 Anatomical imaging data comes in different flavors.
 An anatomical image may be one of the commonly used conventional MRI modalities (e.g. T1-weighted image) or may belong to the family of parametric quantitative maps (e.g. T1 map).

 There are also cases where multiple images are collected by purposefully varying scan parameters.
 These grouped scan collections are processed for deriving parametric quantitative maps or enhancing certain contrast properties.
-Constituent images of a given grouped scan collection are referred by their grouping condition (e.g. MPM), rather than attaining individual labels.
+In this kind of applications, every constituent image of a given grouped scan collection is addressed by an abbreviation of its grouping condition (e.g. MPM, VFA etc.).

-Given the broad scope, a key label (e.g. modality) for the naming entity of anatomical imaging data cannot semantically hold ture for all the cases outlined above.
+Given the broad scope of anatomical imaging data, a key label (e.g. modality) for its naming cannot semantically hold ture for all the cases outlined above.
 To circumvent this problem, the `_suffix`  entity is used for identifying anatomical imaging data, as it does not have a key label.

 #### The `_suffix` entity

 To ensure an apprehensible directory for the naming of anatomical images, the `_suffix` entity is divided into three subgroups:

 1. `Suffixes for conventional MRI contrasts`

-3. `Suffixes for quantitative MRI (qMRI) maps`
+2. `Suffixes for quantitative MRI (qMRI) maps`

-2. `Grouping suffixes`
+3. `Grouping suffixes`

 The following three subsections expand on each of these `_suffix` classes.

 * **Suffix Part-1: Sufixes for conventional MRI contrasts**
 ***

-**Function:** Denotes the type of the predominant contrast conveyed by a single file of a conventional anatomical image.
+**Function:** Denotes the type of the predominant contrast conveyed by an individual file of a conventional anatomical image.
+Changes to the specification is REQUIRED to expand or to modify following table.

 | Name                                       | _suffix | _suffix type | Description                                                                                                                                                                                                                     |
 |--------------------------------------------|---------|--------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|